Your potential is something beyond what you can cash in at a bank. It’s based on what you still can do, not based on what you have done.”

 Your Values help you define your purpose

-Recently I had to let go of an associate who was using space in my practice.
+I had to let go of an associate who was part of my practice.
 Parting ways with a staff member is never easy for any boss especially when you actually like the person.
 In this situation, it was not because he was a bad therapist, irresponsible or caused any conflict with our team.
 In the end, our values and priorities just didn’t align with the business I have been envisioning in my mind for the past few years.

 In fact, it took me close to 6 months to finally let him go.
 When a member of my weekly accountability group kept going on and on about how one of his staff members was sabotaging his business success and the camaraderie of his team, I decided to no longer tolerate the little things that would lead to my practice getting to that same point.
 It was about 6 weeks in a row of him bringing this issue up when I had enough, went to my office and wrote the email to move in a different direction with my associate.